-If you feel like your allergies have been worse in recent years, a new report may be proving you right, as it has found that warmer temperatures spurred on by climate change have caused allergy season to be longer and more intense in certain cities.
+If you think that your allergies have been worse in recent years, you may not be going crazy, as a new report has found that warmer temperatures spurred on by climate change have caused allergy season to be longer and more intense in certain cities.

 The new report from Climate Central has found that changing climate and temperatures have impacted the duration and strength of allergy season due to the growing season being lengthened by more than two weeks on average.

 “Millions of Americans suffer from seasonal allergies each year, and climate change is making it worse,” the report says.

 The organization analyzed temperature patterns from more than 200 cities in the U.S. dating back to 1970.
 The researchers, made up of journalists and scientists, found that allergy season is continuing to grow in intensity and length.